Lebanon–Turkey relations: Turkish influence

 While Lebanon has been relatively out of the knowledge of the Turkish population, the recent political brawl had led to some several fallouts of relationship.
 In September 2019, Lebanese President Michel Aoun tweeted his criticism on the Ottoman rule and expressed concerns about the return of Turkey to Lebanon, and summoned the Turkish ambassador as well.
 Lebanon recognizes the Armenian Genocide.

 After the 2020 Beirut explosions, Vice President of Turkey, Fuat Oktay, and Foreign Minister, Mevlüt Çavuşoğlu, visited Lebanon and met Lebanese President Michel Aoun and Parliament Speaker Nabih Berri.
 During the visit, Çavuşoğlu said:

 We also stand with our kin, the Turks and Turkmens in Lebanon and around the world.
 We will grant Turkish citizenship to our brothers who say 'I am Turkish, I am Turkmen,' and express their desire to become a citizen.
 These are our [Turkish] President [Recep Tayyip] Erdoğan's instructions.

 Israel-Lebanon conflicts

-Following the end of Bashar Al-Asad's regime in Syria, the ongoing conflict between Lebanon and Israel an the ongoing economic situation in Lebanon, Turkish Energy Minister Alparslan Bayraktar has said that Turkey is willing to supply electricity to both countries.
+Following the end of Bashar Al-Asad's regime in Syria, the ongoing conflict between Lebanon and Israel and the ongoing economic situation in Lebanon, Turkish Energy Minister Alparslan Bayraktar has said that Turkey is willing to supply electricity to both countries.

+Following the escalation of Israeli military operations in Lebanon in May 2026, Turkish Foreign Minister Hakan Fidan described Israel's actions in Lebanon as "blatant aggression."
+He further stated that a ceasefire is needed on all fronts.